-This article shows how to create a business policy in Miradore Online.
+This article shows how to create a business policy in Miradore.
 As an example we will create a business policy that enforces passcode requirements to all devices in the company's marketing and sales department.
 In addition, the business policy installs the Adobe Reader application.

 1. Navigate to Management > Business policies where you can see the list of currently created business policies.